Holiday Notice

 Who Creates the Definition of Done?

 The product owner, product manager, development team, and Scrum Master all work together during sprint planning to create the Definition of Done.
 Creating a Definition of Done is a collaborative effort because each person on the team has specialized knowledge to contribute.
-If more than one team is working on the product release, then all teams must agree on what "Done" means.
+If multiple scrum teams are working on the product release, then all teams must agree on what "Done" means.

 The product owner plays a crucial role in completing the Definition of Done by ensuring alignment with stakeholders and business goals.
-The development or technical team then provides their specialized expertise to determine detailed criteria.
+The development or technical team then provides their specialized expertise to determine detailed criteria, and product managers will review the requirements to ensure cohesion.
 The Scrum Master facilitates collaboration by identifying and resolving ambiguities in the definition.
 In sum, the entire agile team is responsible for a well-defined, easily understood Definition of Done.

 How to Create a Definition of Done